Last Updated: April 30, 2015

 Every time I arrive, I revel in the fact that I essentially did

-Eileen's transition to becoming an
+Eileen's transition to becoming an independent

-blind for eight years.
-She gave up
+eight years.
+She gave up driving

-a mother and child during the same week.
+child during the same week.

 "It is one thing to risk your own life, but it is ruinous of